AusClimateService/npcp/reports/phase1/phase1_report.md

 Trend modification is a problem for many bias correction methods (e.g. [Zhang et al 2024](https://doi.org/10.1002/met.2204)).

-Since the ensemble of GCMs selected for dynamical downscaling by RCMs is only a subset of the full CMIP6 ensemble, some scientists and institutions participating in the NPCP are also interested in applying bias correction directly to GCM output.
+Since the ensemble of GCMs selected for dynamical downscaling by NPCP partner organisations is only a subset of the full CMIP6 ensemble, some scientists and institutions participating in the NPCP are also interested in applying bias correction directly to GCM output.